Qwiery/qwiery.github.io/docs/guide/graphs.md

 Graph.fromArrows(["1->2->2", "2->3"])
 ```

 but it does not allow to add a payload to the nodes or edges.
-For this purpose you need the pseudo-cypher format:
+For this purpose you need **the pseudo-cypher format**:

 ```js
 Graph.fromPseudoCypher("(u:Person{name:'Anna'})-[r:Knows]->(v{id:33})")